-- Complexity of assessing financial assets of the noncustodial parent
+- Assessment of the financial assets of the noncustodial parent

 Who gets to keep the house?

-In Texas, any property accumulated during the marriage is considered marital property, and both spouses have equal claim.
-If you and your spouse cannot agree about what to do with the home, then it may be up to the judge to determine how it is disposed of.
-There will also be negotiations to determine the most advantageous split of possessions/assets, as well as an in-depth inventory of all marital assets.
-Note that divorces often do not end in an even 50/50 split of marital assets.
+In Texas, any property acquired during the marriage is considered marital property, and both spouses have equal claim.
+If you and your spouse can’t agree on what to do with the home, the judge will make a determination.
+The process will involve negotiations to determine the fairest split of possessions and assets, and an inventory of all marital assets will be taken.
+Keep in mind that divorces don’t always result in a 50/50 split of marital assets.

 Will my spouse be required to pay my legal fees?

-In most cases, both parties are responsible for paying their legal fees.
-Don’t count on the court ordering your spouse to pay yours.
+In most cases, both parties are responsible for paying their own legal fees.
+It’s unlikely that the court will order your spouse to pay your fees.

 What sort of visitation schedule will the court decide to use?

-All cases follow the Standard Possession Order outlined in the Texas Family Code unless there is reasonable cause to veer from this.
-In most cases, the noncustodial parent will have visitation on the first, third, and fifth weekend of the month, on alternating holidays, and for one month during summer vacation.
-However, couples may create a visitation schedule that works for their lives, so long as the judge agrees with the plan.
+All cases follow the Standard Possession Order outlined in the Texas Family Code, unless there’s a reasonable cause to deviate from it.
+Typically, the noncustodial parent will have visitation on the first, third, and fifth weekends of the month, alternating holidays, and one month during summer vacation.
+However, couples can create a customized schedule that works for them, as long as the judge approves.